 All current models of our Touchboard® line of Stick® fretboard tapping instruments are fully adjustable at the bridge and nut to accommodate any desired tuning, with the only limitation being the snapping point of the highest pitched string.
-The first group of links in the right column includes the original 10-string Classic™ Stick tuning of five melody strings in descending 4ths and five bass strings in ascending 5ths, along with several other popular variations in the Stick family of melody 4ths/reversed bass 5ths tunings.
+The first group of links in the list of recommended runings includes the original 10-string Classic™ Stick tuning of five melody strings in descending 4ths and five bass strings in ascending 5ths, along with several other popular variations in the Stick family of melody 4ths/reversed bass 5ths tunings.
 Other options include 12 strings in mirrored 4ths, 8 strings in uniform 4ths, and modified guitar tunings as well.

-Tunings are identified at the "octave position," marked by the inlay
+Tunings are identified at the "octave position," marked by the inlay at fret #12.

 The "X Fret"